-- a) Alignment with the current Strategic Plan, Total Maximum Daily Load (TMDL) for the Milwaukee River Basin, and MMSD 2035 Vision; - b) Business case studies and community benefits (identify need, options, and preferred solution); - c) A thorough vetting process including stakeholder consultation; and - d) Review by Budget Staff and final approval by Executive Director and Commissioners.
+- a) Alignment with the current Strategic Plan, the Total Maximum Daily Load (TMDL) for the Milwaukee River Basin, and the MMSD 2035 Vision; - b) Business case studies and community benefits (identify need, options, and preferred solution); - c) A thorough vetting process which includes stakeholder consultation; and - d) Review by Budget Staff and final approval by Executive Director and Commissioners.

-MMSD staff compiles project recommendations which are presented to the Operations Committee.
+MMSD staff compiles project recommendations which are presented to the Operations Committee annually.
 The Operations Committee reviews project details and operating procedures.

-As an organization, MMSD is committed to public health and the environment through world-class, cost-effective wastewater treatment.
+As an organization, MMSD is committed to public health and the environment through world-class, costeffective wastewater treatment.
 MMSD considers the local and regional impacts of its practices.
 MMSD's guiding beliefs associated with sustainability support the vision of reducing environmental impacts.
-The projects to be financed with the Series 2020A Green Bonds meet this vision and subsequent criteria.
+The projects to be financed with the Series 2020D Green Bonds meet this vision and subsequent criteria.